Post

 • Captured variables in the closure

-LINQ queries desugar to method chains with lambdas:
+LINQ queries desugar into method chains with lambdas:

 1